-- Suberin is present in cell wall.
-In some cells suberin are absent called phelloid cells.
+- Suberin is present in the cell wall.
+In some cells, suberin is absent called phelloid cells.

-- Wall of the cork cell may be colorless or colored substance is present in the cell lumen.
+- The wall of the cork cell may be colorless or a colored substance may be present in the cell lumen.

-- As seen in tangential section, cork cells are polygonal and uniform in shape, often radially thin as seen in cross section of stem.
+- As seen in the tangential section, cork cells are polygonal and uniform in shape, often radially thin as seen in the cross-section of the stem.

-- The cells of commercial cork (Quercus suber) are radially elongated as seen in transverse section.
+- The cells of commercial cork (Quercus suber) are radially elongated as seen in the transverse section.

-- In the periderm of Betula and Prunus, the cork cells are elongated tangentially as seen in cross section.
+- In the periderm of the Betula and Prunus, the cork cells are elongated tangentially as seen in the cross-section.

-The phellogen cuts off the phelloderm cells towards inner side which are living cells with
+The phellogen cuts off the phelloderm cells towards the inner side which are living cells with

 - The cells are loosely arranged and pitted.

-- In most plants, they resemble cortical cells in wall structure and contents.
+- In most plants, they resemble cortical cells in the wall structure and contents.

-- Their shape is similar to that phellogen cells.
+- Their shape is similar to that of phellogen cells.